Admitted Student? More about JLG!

 Congratulations on your admission to Harvard Law School!
 If you are interested in the intersections of law and gender, we hope that you will make the Harvard Journal of Law and Gender a part of your experience at HLS.

-Founded in 1977 and currently working on its thirty-sixth volume, the Harvard Journal of Law and Gender (originally the Harvard Women’s Law Journal) is the nation’s oldest continuously publishing feminist law journal.
+Founded in 1977 and currently working on its thirty-seventh volume, the Harvard Journal of Law and Gender (originally the Harvard Women’s Law Journal) is the nation’s oldest continuously publishing feminist law journal.
 JLG is devoted to the advancement of feminist jurisprudence and the study of law and gender.
 By combining political, economic, historical, sociological, and legal perspectives, we seek to clarify legal issues that have gendered aspects and implications, and to confront new challenges to full social equality.
 Our journal also explores the interconnections between race, class, sexuality, and gender in the law.
 Click here to read stories written by former JLG members about their experiences working with the journal over the years.

 Ways to get involved: